fwong03/celery/docs/userguide/tasks.rst

             except KeyError:
                 return False

-And you route every request to the same process, then it will keep state between requests.
+and you route every request to the same process, then it will keep state between requests.

-This can also be useful to cache resources,
+This can also be useful to cache resources.
 For example, a base Task class that caches a database connection:

 .. code-block:: python